 At the heart of National Frozen Custard Day is a cold treat loved by many people.
-At first glance, frozen custard looks like ice cream, but it tastes differently.
+At first glance, frozen custard looks like ice cream, but it tastes different.
 However, nothing prevents you from enjoying both on this holiday.

 History